Charlie Countryman: Plot

-In Chicago, Charlie Countryman grieves as his dying mother is taken off life support.
-Her spirit appears to him, urging him to go to Bucharest, and Charlie does so.
-He bonds with Victor, the Romanian man sitting next to him on the plane, who is returning home after seeing a Chicago Cubs game.
-During the flight, Victor dies, and his spirit asks Charlie to deliver a gift and a final message to his daughter.
+Chicago native Charlie Countryman is greeted in a hospital by his deceased mother after she is taken off life support.
+She requests him to go to Bucharest, Romania, and he complies despite his initial reservations.
+During his flight he bonds with Victor, a Romanian man who is returning home after attending a Chicago Cubs game.
+Hours later, Victor dies in his sleep; his spirit asks Charlie to deliver a gift and final message to his daughter, Gabi.

-At the airport, Charlie is tased and questioned by security after trying to retrieve Victor’s gift.
-He is instantly smitten with Victor's daughter, Gabi, and consoles her before parting ways.
-Taking a taxi into the city, he notices Gabi in her car and offers to drive her.
-They nearly collide with the ambulance transporting her father’s body, which crashes.
-Gabi accompanies the body in another ambulance, leaving her car with Charlie, who finds a revolver in her purse with an inscription from “Nigel”.
+At the airport, Charlie meets Gabi and is immediately smitten by her.
+He consoles her before they part ways, only to cross paths again in the city when Charlie is traveling by taxi and sees her in her parked car, distressed.
+After he offers to help her catch up to the ambulance transporting her father's body, they nearly collide with the van and it crashes.
+Gabi then accompanies her father's corpse in a different ambulance, leaving her car with Charlie, who finds a revolver in her purse with an inscription from "Nigel".

 He drives to the Romanian Athenaeum where Gabi performs as a cellist, and she calls him with instructions to deliver her instrument to the conductor, Bela.
-Charlie waits while Gabi performs with the pit orchestra, and they are confronted by her estranged husband, Nigel.
-Staying at a hostel, Charlie parties with his roommates Karl and Luc after they dose him with ecstasy, and is menaced by Nigel in the bathroom.
-Spotting Gabi, Charlie insists on following her and they spend the night out, sharing memories of their parents, and she promises him a kiss if he can find her the next day.
+Following an orchestral performance, Gabi is confronted by her estranged husband, Nigel, who meets Charlie and expresses resentment towards him.
+After arriving at a hostel, Charlie parties with his British roommates Karl and Luc at night after they dose him with ecstasy, and is unexpectedly menaced by Nigel in the bathroom.
+Spotting Gabi out and about, Charlie insists on accompanying her and they spend time together, sharing memories of their parents.
+Before Gabi departs, she promises to kiss him if he can find her the next day.